Dear College Graduate,

 I know what you’re thinking.
 How in the world am I supposed to start paying off debt with my first real job?
 I have to worry about getting a place to live, transportation, food, AND start saving for retirement?
 How can I do all of this on a starting salary?

 The answer is you may have to put off paying down debt until you can find opportunities to increase your income or reduce spending.
 When my wife and I started on our debt pay down journey I was early in my career at a quasi-governmental organization and my wife had gone back to school to become a teacher.
 We were still taking out loans to pay for her schooling and felt like we were doing nothing but treading water.

 Regardless, we were able to set a strong foundation to build upon as our income increased.
 Besides a modest mortgage, car payments, and other bills, we still tried to live like college students as much as possible.
 We certainly weren’t perfect, but we did resist the urge to buy a bigger house or expensive cars.
-When my wife got her first public school teaching job, we took that money and put most all of it towards student loans.
+When my wife got her first public school teaching job, we put her salary towards student loans.
 Similarly, as I have advanced within my organization, the majority of salary increases has gone to pay off our mortgage.

 The important point is even if you aren’t paying debt immediately, do your best to set the foundation so you can increase the gap between income and payments as your income increases.

 I know that being a recent college graduate can come with many unknowns.
 You’ve probably looked at available jobs that require three or more years of experience and thought “how can I get experience without experience when every job requires experience”?
 Finding that first job can be tough, especially in a world where income inequality is increasing and wages for entry level positions are remaining relatively stagnant.